Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

         idx = np.sum(str2int) % num_slots
         return updater(table2, idx, 1)
 ```
 The first function *updater* is a helper function that runs linear search.
 Simply put, *updater* checks to see if all slots are taken.
-If not, it will insert a value where the table (aka array) has a zero.
-Otherwise it will check the next index until it's exhausted all options.
+If they are, it returns "all slots taken" and stops.
+If there's at least one opening, *updater* will insert a value check the slot provided by the hash key.
+If that slot is not available, it will check each memory slot in sequential order until it finds an open slot.

 The second function *linear_probe_hasher* acts just like *hasher* from earlier.
 The only difference is that it leverages linear probing when a collision occurs.